Purple Mountains (album): Background and origins

+Production

+2017 sessions

 Berman first reached out to Canadian musician and Destroyer frontman Dan Bejar through e-mail in the fall of 2016.
 He did not know Bejar personally but was a fan of his music and had read Bejar say positive things about Silver Jews.
 Bejar had never produced before but told Berman he was willing to try, and the two made loose plans to work together.
 Berman, who "famously obsessed over his lyrics," went on an "extended eight-month West Coast walkabout".
 He spent time writing in Joshua Tree, California.
 His wife Cassie came out for his 50th birthday in January 2017 and they rented a place in Malibu.
 He then drove to Portland, Oregon, and rented another place for three months in order to write.

 From April to July 2017, Bejar and David Carswell set out to produce the album at JC/DC Studios in Vancouver, Canada.
 The band for the sessions included members of Destroyer.
 Berman's longtime friend Stephen Malkmus, the frontman of Pavement and a fellow founding member of Silver Jews, also worked in the studio for a few days.
+Black Mountain drummer Joshua Wells and bass player Colin Cowan also participated in the Vancouver sessions.
 Berman stayed in Point Roberts, Washington, a US enclave located south of Vancouver.
 He attempted to write there, but found he could not finish the lyrics.
 Bejar recommended recording the music first and finishing the lyrics later.
 Berman felt the music they recorded was "rigid" and ultimately found writing lyrics for the music, which he had never done before, to be impossible.
 Berman returned home to Nashville to re-write the album and eventually found his previous problems had "solved themselves."

 In a January 2020 interview with Pitchfork, Bejar reflected that he had trouble getting Berman to sing in the studio and that, compared to the songs on Purple Mountains, the songs they recorded were "incredibly loud and brittle and dry and compressed" with vocals similar to that of Serge Gainsbourg.
+According to him, there were "lots of really wild lines that would have fit in more with '90s Berman—just blasting images, more manic, which was actually the state he was in".
+As the process continued, Berman became disinterested in said lyrical material and most of it went unused.
 Bejar also revealed that there are "halfway to final mixes of an album's worth of music" but that the decision to release them is up to Drag City.
-Bejar also said that he is unsure if Berman "would have wanted the world to hear it."
-Berman also recorded an entire album with Black Mountain in Vancouver, but it was scrapped.
-Wilco frontman Jeff Tweedy also did "spec production work" on a few songs, but Berman decided to go in a different direction for the full album.
+He also indicated that he is unsure if Berman "would have wanted the world to hear it."